 self-employed persons which are registered with the tax authorities and pay general income tax.

-Non-resident entities and individuals are subject to a 16% withholding tax (if there is no overriding legislation and there are no overriding provisions in applicable double-tax treaties) on certain types of income derived from Romania, such as: capital gains, interest and royalties, commissions, income from management and consultancy services (irrespective of where the services are performed) or from other services provided in Romania and income derived by non-residents from the liquidation of a Romanian legal entity.
-The withholding tax applicable for income derived from dividends is 5%.
+Non-resident entities are generally subject to a 16% withholding tax (if there is no overriding legislation and there are no overriding provisions in applicable double-tax treaties) on certain types of income derived from Romania, such as: capital gains, interest and royalties, commissions, income from management and consultancy services (irrespective of where the services are performed) or from other services provided in Romania and income derived by non-residents from the liquidation of a Romanian legal entity.
+The withholding tax applicable for income derived from dividends is 8%.

 The withholding tax is usually reduced or eliminated by double-tax treaties (at present, Romania is a party to more than 85 double-tax treaties which usually follow the OECD model), where a valid fiscal residence certificate is made available by the non-resident beneficiary of the income at the moment when the payment is made.
 Also, for certain types of revenue (i.e. dividends, interest, royalties), the withholding tax rates can be reduced to nil if the relevant legal conditions are met.
 In addition, in case the national legislation, the EU legislation or double-tax treaties provide different rates of withholding tax for the same income, the applicable withholding tax will be the one which is favourable for the payer (if the payer proves that it has the residence in a state which signed with Romania a treaty for reduction of double taxation and, when the case, proved that the requirements of the EU legislation are met).